telerik/kendo-ui-builder/docs/views/stacked-data-grids.md

 ---
-title: System
+title: Stacked Data Grids
-page_title: System - Views - Kendo UI Builder
+page_title: Stacked Data Grids - Views - Kendo UI Builder
-description: "Learn how to use the views which are provided by the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
+description: "Learn how to use the predefined Stacked Data Grids view which is provided by the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
-slug: systemviews_kuib
+slug: stackeddatagrids_kuib
-position: 2
 ---

-# System Views

-### Login

-The built-in Application module contains login page and landing page views, which are initially available for you.

-For more information, refer to the tutorial on [adding and editing Login views]({% slug editblankviews_tutorials_kuib %}).
+# Stacked Data Grids View

+...

 ## Suggested Links